joeybaker/wheelhouse-router/README.md

 collection: 'collectionName'
 ```

+##### fetch
+Boolean, `true` by default.
+Only used client-side.
+Determines if the router will immediately try to fetch the collection if it has no data on rendering the view.
+Set to `false` for the collection to remain empty.

 ##### model
 Only used client side.
 If specified, will get passed to the view.
 Define a function that receives the collection as it's sole argument.
 Return the model object.